 AvaTrade is a platform that has provided brokerage services since 2006, amassing a respectably-sized user base of more than 200 thousand individuals with its straightforward, fair business values and practices.

-This fully regulated broker is located in Dublin, Ireland and has a presence in Europe, South Africa, the Middle East, British Virgin Islands, Australia and Japan.
+This fully regulated broker is located in Dublin, Ireland (under the regulations of the Central Bank Of Ireland), and has a presence in Europe, South Africa, the Middle East (Abu Dhabi), the British Virgin Islands, Australia, and Japan.
 The platform mostly deals with forex and CFDs on stocks, commodities, indexes, forex, and cryptocurrencies.
 AvaTrade records monthly trade volumes of cca.
-2 million trades, through which traders exchange around 60 billion pounds during that same timeframe.
+2 million trades, through which experienced trader exchanges around 60 billion pounds during that same timeframe.

-As of 2016, AvaTrade is part of the South African market under the name “Ava Capital Markets Pty Ltd”, regulated by South African Financial Sector Conduct Authority (FSCA No.45984).
-The company also has sales centers in Dublin, Paris, Milan, Sydney, Tokyo, Madrid, Mongolia, Beijing, Nigeria, Santiago, and Johannesburg.
+Is AvaTrade legit?
+As of 2016, AvaTrade is part of the South African market under the name “Ava Capital Markets Pty Ltd”, regulated by the South African Financial Sector Conduct Authority (FSCA No.45984).
+The company also has sales centers in Dublin, Abu Dhabi, Paris, Milan, Sydney, Tokyo, Madrid, Mongolia, Beijing, Nigeria, Santiago, and Johannesburg.

 What can you trade on AvaTrade platform?